RateYourGov/RateYourGovApp/README.md

 - Allow anonymous view only access to Website including Institution/Civil Servant/Incident search capabilities.

 *Provisional Functionality to be introduced in Phase 2*
-- Create Modular comments section which will eventually be able to be attached to civil servants, government institutions and incidents, but implement only against incidents in this phase as MVP proof of concept in order to gather feedback and implement improvements.
+- Create Modular comments section which will eventually be able to be attached to civil servants, government institutions and incidents (and eventually other data entities in future versions), but implement only against incidents in this phase as MVP proof of concept in order to gather feedback and implement improvements.

 *Provisional Functionality to be introduced in Phase 3*
-- Implement Moderator and Administrator roles.
+- Implement Moderator and Administrator roles/menus.
 - Add functionality for an Administrator to block user accounts
 - Implement Moderation functionality in the comments section.